These Mandarin-Orange Cranberry Muffins are a juicy, refreshingly fruity and not-too-sweet treat with a crunchy streusel topping.

-Starting in January they appeared at our local Starbucks coffee shops here in Thailand.
+Starting in January, these appeared at our local Starbucks coffee shops here in Thailand.
 I was a little surprised at first, because I usually I associate the combination of orange and cranberry with Christmas time.

 However, their Christmas special was a cranberry white chocolate muffin that I unfortunately never got to taste.

 I didn't want to let the opportunity for this season's special pass up, so I tried one of these mandarin-orange cranberry muffins shortly after they appeared in the display for the first time.